subitshatlk/Banking_website/README.md

-# Web Application for Banking using React, CSS and Firebase
+# Web Application for Banking using ReactJS,HTML, CSS and Firebase
+Developed a dynamic website using ReactJS, HTML and CSS that allows easy transaction of money between users.
+Firebase database is used to store the details of the users as well as the transactions.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).